The Heat (film): Critical response

-On Rotten Tomatoes the film has an approval rating of 66%, based on 183 reviews with an average rating of 6.2/10.
-The website's critical consensus reads, "The Heat is predictable, but Melissa McCarthy is reliably funny and Sandra Bullock proves a capable foil."
+On Rotten Tomatoes the film has an approval rating of 65%, based on 182 reviews with an average rating of 6.2/10.
+The website's critical consensus reads: "The Heat is predictable, but Melissa McCarthy is reliably funny and Sandra Bullock proves a capable foil."
 On Metacritic, the film has a score of 60 out of 100 based on reviews from 37 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

-Positive reviews lauded Bullock and McCarthy’s comedic performances.
-Critic Christy Lemire wrote, “the first produced script from Katie Dippold gives her a smart, inspired and wickedly funny foundation from which to work, and she and Bullock enjoy gangbusters chemistry with each other.”
+Positive reviews lauded Bullock and McCarthy's comedic performances.
+Critic Christy Lemire wrote: “the first produced script from Katie Dippold gives her a smart, inspired and wickedly funny foundation from which to work, and she and Bullock enjoy gangbusters chemistry with each other.”

-Wesley Morris wrote in Grantland, “My skepticism going in had to do with The Heat being a movie with two female characters that easily could have been played by a pair of men.
+Wesley Morris wrote in Grantland: “My skepticism going in had to do with The Heat being a movie with two female characters that easily could have been played by a pair of men.
 But these two are like workplace sexism’s toxic side effects.
 Ashburn is the ambitious professional who lives only for promotions.
 Mullins is the anti-feminine ballbuster.
 Nobody likes either of them.
 And they don’t like each other until they do.
 This is generic genre stuff with a realish female friendship at its center: It’s a bra-mance.”

-Owen Gleiberman of Entertainment Weekly gave the film a grade of B and wrote, “The director, Paul Feig, possesses a highly developed radar for the alternating currents of competition and camaraderie in female relationships.
+Owen Gleiberman of Entertainment Weekly gave the film a grade of B and wrote: “The director, Paul Feig, possesses a highly developed radar for the alternating currents of competition and camaraderie in female relationships.
 As he proved in Bridesmaids (2011)…Feig understands how women who don’t like each other express their antipathy — in ways both more direct and less direct than what men do.
 In The Heat, Feig stages scenes like Richard Donner (Lethal Weapon) with a touch of George Cukor (The Women).
 He has made a piece of smash-and-grab policier pulp that, through the interplay of Bullock and McCarthy, spins to its own snarly/confessional feminine beat.”

 In contrast, Mick LaSalle of The San Francisco Chronicle called the film both formulaic and inspired, but acknowledged "the inspiration is in the combining of these two actresses."

 In another mixed review, Keith Uhlich of Time Out said Bullock and McCarthy deserved better material, and also criticized the trailer for giving the impression that this was a less funny film.

 Accolades

 Cancelled sequel and proposed spin-off

 Shortly after the film's release, director Feig announced that the film would be followed by a sequel.
-In October 2013, Bullock stated that she won't come back for the sequel and the project itself was put on hold.
+In October 2013, Bullock stated that she will not return for the sequel and the project itself was put on hold.
 Instead, the sequel was reportedly being replaced by a spin-off film that will centre around Jamie Denbo and Jessica Chaffin's characters Beth and Gina from the first film.